A cargo ship carrying thousands of Porsches and Bentleys is burning and adrift at sea

 A Portuguese navy ship is monitoring the Felicity Ace to see whether the cargo ship is sinking or causing pollution, authorities said.
 A navy spokesperson told the AP that it’s unlikely the ship will be towed to a port in the Azores because of its massive size.

 Matt Farah, a car enthusiast and editor of the Smoking Tire, is one of the customers who believes his vehicle is stuck at sea.
-Farah tweeted how he had been waiting for a 2022 Boxster Spyder since August that was modified to his specifications.
+Farah tweeted that he had been waiting since August for a 2022 Boxster Spyder that was modified to his specifications.
 The vehicle, which he declared as “the best sports car of all time, hands down,” has a retail price of about $123,000.

 But when he got the call from his dealer, he was left disappointed and stunned.